 It is a cool Instagram spot in Córdoba but will be quite busy during the day (unless it is that hot siesta time when everybody sleeps!).

 12. Zoco Municipal de Artesanía

 Zoco Municipal de Artesanía is a hidden square in the heart of the Córdoba Historic Center.
-In case you are on a hunt for some souvenirs and fancy local art, crafts, and handmade good then this is the place to go.
+In case you are on a hunt for some souvenirs and fancy local art, crafts, and handmade goods then this is the place to go.
 Entrance to this place is free, so definitely stop by!